Kazii78/Kazii-Smart-Bats/README.md

 Having a score of 40+ will make the bats not target you after hitting them.
 (You still lose reputation points.) & (Bats will not follow this mechanic until you are not classified as an Attacker.)

 Having a score of 200+ will make the bats protect you from any Attackers.
 (Bats will not follow this mechanic until you are no longer classified as an Attacker.)
+When attacked, all bats in a 20 meter radius around the Attacker will be angered.

 Having a score of -60 and under will always make the bats target you, wether you disturbed them or not.